FAQs

 3. Check the Electrical Requirements

 Every cable has a maximum voltage and current rating.
 Choosing a cable that’s correctly rated for your system is essential for safe and efficient operation.
+High-current work is a good example: our battery cable assemblies are built and rated for heavy power delivery.

 If the cable also needs to carry data, it’s worth considering shielding and signal quality to ensure reliable communication between devices.